CEO and Founder of Kruze Consulting

 Here are the best banks for startups:

 Recently there are a few new, tech-enabled (and VC backed) banks that have come onto the scene.
+In particular, Rho and Mercury are taking market share quickly from the incumbents.
 For a fuller description of these banks, visit our best banks for startups article.
 We’ve also got some pretty solid opinions on how to make your company the most efficient, and how to make your startup’s accounting simple and clean (so you can focus on growing the company and not debits and credits!)
 We’ve actually broken down the top credit cards for funded companies here.
 And below are some other systems that we strongly recommend.

 An interesting development that we are starting to see is the collision of corporate card vendors and banks.
 In fact, there are now a handful of players like Rho, Brex and Ramp that are all starting to combine cards, expense management and cash management (aka something like a checking account).
 The appeal to these, other than the points and zero liability for the founder, is a better online UX for the founder to manage their company’s burn and cash.
 However, the traditional players like SVB and First Republic still have a strong lead when it comes to customer service, intro’s to possible VC investors and debt products.